our-projects-github/Safe-Deep-Learning-Based-Global-Path-Planning-Using-a-Fast-Collision-Free-Path-Generator/README.md

 - <strong> ai2thorgeneratepatches: </strong> contain a function that displays polygons of the considered environment in AI2THOR.

-- <strong> ai2thorgeneratepatches: </strong> contain functions that generate sample points from free-space in the environment.
+- <strong> ai2thorgeneratesamlpes: </strong> contain functions that generates sample points from free-space in the environment.

+- <strong> ai2thorcreatedata: </strong> contain functions that creates any amount of data that is needed for the desired environment.